laurentperrinet/Perrinet20PredictiveProcessing/README.md

 combination of visual features, this is in general not correct [@Tring18].
 Instead, it has been found that activity may become sharper as visual features are accumulated.
-For instance, [@Baudot13] has shown that neurons in cat's area 17 respond more pelectively when presenting natural images (which consist localy to a sum of edges) compared to a single edge.
-Recently, [@Ravello19] has shown that a similar mechanism may occur as soon as in the (rodent) retina.
+For instance, [@Baudot13] has shown that neurons in cat's area 17 respond more selectively when presenting natural images (which consist locally to a sum of edges) compared to a single edge.
+Recently, [@Ravello19] has shown that a similar result may occur as soon as in the (rodent) retina.
 Behaviorally, this fits also with the observation in humans that more complex textures are driving more robustly eye movements [@Simoncini12].
-Such phenomena are consistent with the predictive processing principle that by accumulating coherent information, the a posteriori probability and (hence the response of the system) gets more precise.
+Such phenomena are consistent with the predictive processing principle that by accumulating coherent information, the *a posteriori* probability and (hence the response of the system) gets more precise.

-Strinkingly, this translates in the neural activity by the fact that for a more coherent set of input, the neural activity of the population is more sparse [@Vinje02; @Baudot13] This was already explained by the predictive coding model of [@Rao99] and implemented in [@Kremkow16] for
+Strikingly, this translates in the neural activity by the fact that for a more coherent set of input, the neural activity of the population is more sparse [@Vinje02; @Baudot13] This was already explained by the predictive coding model of [@Rao99] and implemented in [@Kremkow16] for